deltorobarba/sciences/README.md

 ### Global quantum computing and machine learning practice lead at Google

-Dr. Alexander Del Toro Barba is Quantum Computing Practice Lead at Google Cloud.
-He joined Google as machine learning specialist in 2018, and contributed to DeepMind on ML for wind power optimization.
-Alexander built up a global team of quantum specialists at Google Cloud, and contributed to research publications at Google Quantum AI.
+Alexander is quantum computing and machine learning practice lead at Google Cloud.
+After earning his PhD, he joined Google in 2018 as a machine learning specialist, solving complex business and industry problems.
+In 2020, he became a machine learning practice lead, and contributed to DeepMind's research on wind power optimization.
+Since 2022, Alexander leads the quantum computing practice at Google Cloud, where he is collaborating with Google Quantum AI on educating Cloud customers and on quantum research.

 [www.deltorobarba.com](https://www.deltorobarba.com) $\cdot$ [Google Scholar](https://scholar.google.com/citations?hl=en&user=fddyK-wAAAAJ)